The beaches

 Platja de Roses

 Roses’ main beach, divided into three sectors: Nova beach, Rastrell beach and Salatar beach, each one separated from the next by a stream.
 It has a total length of 1,790 metres and runs from the mouth of the Ginjolers stream to Santa Margarida beach.
 It is a very broad and much-used beach, with fine-grain sand and shallow waters ideal for families and for engaging in water sports.
-Ever since 1994 it has been awarded the European Union’s Blue Flag for the quality of its waters, sand and the services available to visitors.

 Services: